-The Company has net current liabilities of \$300,774,000 and net liabilities of \$300,760,000.
-In supporting the going concern assessment, the Board has assessed whether the Company will be able to meet its liabilities as and when they fall due for a period of twelve months from the date of approval of the Company's financial statements and up to April 21, 2023.
+The Company has net current liabilities of \$2,174,000 and net liabilities of \$310,002,000.
+In supporting the going concern assessment of twelve months from the date of approval of the Company's financial statements and up to April 4, 2024, the Board has assessed whether the Company will be able to meet its liabilities as and when they fall due.
+The Board has obtained a written confirmation of financial support from its ultimate parent undertaking, that it will assist the Company in meeting their liabilities as and when they fall due, if required, for a period of 12 months from the date of approval of the Company's financial statements.